hazelcast/hazelcast-jet/site/website/blog/2020-07-14-jet-42-is-released.md

 improvements to this package and decided to make this a part of our main release.

-Debezium is originally developed as a Kafka Connect module which can read the snapshot and changes of relational databases such as MySQL and PostgreSQL.
-With the Jet integration, the dependency on Kafka is removed and you can work with the stream of changes directly using the full power of the Jet API.
+Debezium was developed initially as a Kafka Connect module, which can read the snapshot and changes of relational databases such as MySQL and PostgreSQL.
+Jet's Debezium integration removes the Kafka dependency completely, and you can work with the stream of changes directly using the full power of the Jet API.

 Along with this change, we've created a new high-level API which makes it easier to work directly with change stream records.
 For example, to